openego/data_processing/preprocessing/python_scripts/renpass_gis/simple_feedin/README.md

 import.
 You can also change `weather_scenario_id = 2` to a more obscure number of which only you know what it means. ;) Now you are ready to run the script via `python PATH/TO/simple_feedin.py`.
-The NetCDF files should be the same directory in which you start the Python Interpreter.
+The NetCDF files should be in the same directory in which you start the Python Interpreter.
 Be sure to use Python 3.